amadxr/website/_drafts/new-test-post.md

 There’s a lot to be concerned about with this DIY solution.
 You’ll always be questioning if you’ve set up the encryption perfectly.

-#### Solution D: PCI Compliance
+#### Solution 4: PCI Compliance
-&nbsp;

 PCI compliance looks just like Solution C except you need to follow a long list of best practices to try and cover off all aspects of handling credit card data.
 You have the same setup but you’ll be subject to automated tests from the outside.
 You will also need to implement and follow security policies set out by PCI compliance.
 You’ll need to know exactly who has access to your server.

 PCI compliance is a lot of responsibility and If you break one of the many rules you’ll be subject to fines.
 For a store owner that’s a risk and an expense.
 What would be preferable is something we know is both secure and low risk.

-#### Solution E: PCI Avoidance (recommended)
+#### Solution 5: PCI Avoidance (recommended)

 [image 4]

 Finally we’re at PCI avoidance.
 The payment provider is PCI compliant but you do not need to be.
 Why is that?
 Because no credit card data is transmitted or stored with you.
 Here’s how it works.

 The customer’s credit card is sent directly to the payment provider.
-A token, not the actual credit card data, is then able to be stored in your database.
+A token, (not the actual credit card data) is then stored in your database.

-While being secure and avoiding PCI compliance, we’ve also given the customer a nice user experience by staying on your site at all times.
+While being secure and avoiding PCI compliance, we’ve also given the customer a better user experience by staying on your site at all times.

 #### Conclusion